-During the six-week course you will be either in a shared dorm-room in our Strawbale dormitory or camping on our 40-acre land trust.
+During the six-week course you may choose between staying in a shared dorm-room in our Strawbale dormitory or camping on our 40-acre land trust.
 You may also choose to stay off-site, though the community living immersion is an enriching experience for most students.
 All students have access to showers, kitchen, library, hiking trails, and relaxation space.
 All meals emphasize local foods (much of which is grown on-site) and are completely organic.
 Most weekends are free to explore the grander Pacific Northwest.

 All residents utilizing the common spaces are expected to participate in Monday morning community activities: 9am household meeting, 10am Power Hour (group housecleaning).
 Living at Aprovecho is an experience in cultivating community.
 While there are plenty of nooks and crannies for alone time, shared living spaces yield plentiful opportunity to practice harmonious habits and interpersonal skills.

 The sliding scale is offered for attendees to pay within their means.
 We seek to make this amazing course as accessible as possible to all and rely on some individuals paying on the higher end of the scale when possible.